friendtech33-DAO/ft33-docs/docs/features/02_bonding.md

 Unlike reserve bonds, they vest instantly, and are the core mechanism of absorbing sell pressure from the market.

 ### FTW Bonds
 FTW bonds are bonds which sell FTW for FTW.
-The purpose of these is to transition off of gOHM staking, which is perpetual and fully liquid, into a time-locked, semi-liquid form of staking.
+The purpose of these is to transition off of sFTW staking, which is perpetual and fully liquid, into a time-locked, semi-liquid form of staking.

 More information on FTW bonds can be found in the whitepaper:
 [Liquid Interest Rate Markets through friendtech33 Bonds](https://hackmd.io/@HMyg0dxkQ96YOMpI30o8PA/mbga)